- All work-related incidents must be reported to the contracted WHS and Occupational Services provider (the provider).

-If a MOP(S) Act employee involved in an incident is unable to report it, then the WHS Site Officer, a colleague or supervisor may call JLT or Comcare on the injured person’s behalf.
-Any hazard that may have contributed to the incident should be reported to JLT.
+If a MOP(S) Act employee involved in an incident is unable to report it, then the WHS Site Officer, a colleague or supervisor may call the WHS and Occupational Services provider or Comcare on the injured person’s behalf.
+Any hazard that may have contributed to the incident should be reported to the provider.

 All employees have a responsibility to report WHS hazards and manage workplace risk.

 - mechanical hazards, for example filing cabinets that tend to tip when heavily laden top drawers are opening, tripping hazards